No Ghoulies, No Ghosties, But a Witch? Yep. Part 1

 In fact, if you are a McMurray or Burnell,

 one of our ancestors was accused, and tried, as a witch.

 (Did Grandma tell this family story??
 Likely, she did not even know of it.)

 And to make the story even better, apparently another family line was quite involved, but not in a good way.
 (New England was a small place in the 1600s.)

 Mary Bliss was born in England about 1628, a time when witches and Satan populated the world in Puritan minds, and those of other religious persuasions as well.
-Even literate people felt these entities were very real, and just waiting to harm them or their crops, livestock, homes, property, and family; for illiterate people, the fantastical was even more acceptable.
+Surprisingly to us today, educated and literate people felt these entities were very real, and just waiting to harm them or their crops, livestock, homes, property, and family; for illiterate people, the fantastical was even more acceptable.
 Just imagine the darkness of New England in the winter, being in a small home with little light from handmade candles and the fireplace, possibly a woman alone with many children to protect while her husband was out hunting for days or traveling for trade.
-Add the damp cold and mist, the forest nearby with animals and natives rustling about and howling, and a Halloween setting was in place- but this occurred every day of the colonists’ lives.
+Add the damp cold and mist, the forest nearby with animals howling and prowling, plus Native Americans rustling about, and a Halloween setting was in place- but this occurred every day of the colonists’ lives.
 Fear of the physical and the spiritual reigned.